Join Here | Log In

 The HPA axis (hypothalamic-pituitary-adrenal axis) may play an integral role in resilience to stress.
 Several studies have investigated the role of the HPA axis, childhood adversity, and adult depression or anxiety.[ref]
 One study concluded, “A history of childhood trauma has long-standing effects on adulthood cortisol responses to stress, particularly in that depressed individuals with a history of childhood trauma show blunted cortisol responses”.[ref]

-The HPA axis is basically the interactions and feedback loops between the brain (hypothalamus) and the pituitary and adrenal glands.
+The HPA axis involves the interactions and feedback loops between the brain (hypothalamus), the pituitary gland, and the adrenal glands.
 It regulates things like mood, energy, body temperature, and immune function — as well as the body’s release of cortisol in response to stress.

 Related Article: HPA Axis Dysfunction and Genetics